home-assistant/developers.home-assistant/docs/operating-system/debugging.md

 Format a USB drive with FAT, ext4 or NTFS and name it `CONFIG` (case-sensitive).
 Create a file called `authorized_keys` (no extension) in the root of the USB drive, containing your public key.
 The file needs to be ANSI encoded and with Unix line ends (LF).

 Next connect the USB drive to your Home Assistant OS device and import the public key.
-This can be either done via a CLI command over ssh on port 22 (using the [SSH add-on]) or via a reboot of the system (the file will be imported on reboot automatically).
-The CLI command when connected via SSH on port 22 is `ha os import`.
+This can be either done via the CLI command `ha os import` when connected to ssh on port 22 (using the [SSH add-on]) or via a reboot of the system (the file will be imported on reboot automatically).

 :::tip
 The SSH host access remains active even after the USB drive is disconnected from the system.
 :::

-You should then be able to SSH into your Home Assistant device as `root` on port 22222:
+You should then be able to SSH into your Home Assistant OS device as `root` on port 22222:

 ```shell
 ssh root@homeassistant.local -p 22222